 The workers have access to a small medical clinic that is on DiveMex property.

-There is also housing on the DiveMex property for most of the workers with a lovely child care facility right next door.
+There is also housing on the DiveMex property for most of the workers.
+They even have a lovely child care facility right next door.
 When I say lovely, I mean really immaculate and adorable with lots of devoted workers.
 I would feel very comfortable leaving my own children there.

-DiveMex has always tried to provide a good environment for their workers, but they admit that social responsibility has grown tremendously since certification since they now have a great framework and the means to accomplish it.
+DiveMex has always tried to provide a good environment for their workers, but they admit that social responsibility has grown tremendously since certification.
+They attribute this to the great Fair Trade framework and the means to accomplish it.

 DiveMex Fair Trade Worker Meeting:

 Fair Trade USA standards require democratic and transparent decision making.
-The workers elect their own representatives to help decide how to spend their Fair Trade money and we were able to attend a meeting of the DiveMex representatives.
+The workers elect their own representatives to help decide how to spend their Fair Trade money.
+We were able to attend a meeting of the DiveMex representatives.
 I love this concept because suddenly workers are given a chance to “be somebody”.
 Their work and reputation among the other workers can earn them a place in deciding and carrying out how to spend the funds to build their community.
-I was thinking how empowering this must be for these representatives and my thoughts were confirmed as by a Whole Foods Global Product Coordinator who told me when he first met the representatives, they were quite timid but now they get excited and they have strong ideas.
+I was thinking how empowering this must be for these representatives.
+My thoughts were confirmed as by a Whole Foods Global Product Coordinator who told me when he first met the representatives, they were quite timid but now they get excited and they have strong ideas.

 At the meeting, a group of Whole Foods employees that had done a good job in educating their store team and customers about the new Whole Trade Peppers showed pictures of the pepper displays to the farm workers.
 The workers really enjoyed looking at the photos and seeing how the peppers they harvested were sold in super markets in America.
 I could tell by the smiles and they way they talked among themselves pointing at the photos.